hirebarend/kvs/README.md

 ## Conclusion

-This project aimed to compare the performance of a Key-Value Store implemented in C# and TypeScript.
-The benchmarking results revealed that the choice of language, C# or TypeScript, had minimal impact on the overall performance.
+This project aimed to compare the performance of a Key-Value Store implemented in C#, Go and TypeScript.
+The benchmarking results revealed that the choice of language, C#, Go or TypeScript, had minimal impact on the overall performance.
 Instead, the protocol and implementation specifics played a more significant role.

 The C# implementation achieved an average of 342 nanoseconds per operation, while the JavaScript implementation achieved an average of 314 nanoseconds per operation.
 These results demonstrate that both languages are capable of providing efficient and comparable performance when using a minimalistic protocol over TCP.

 Interestingly, when the TypeScript implementation switched to a traditional HTTP protocol over TCP, the average time per operation increased significantly to 2099 nanoseconds.
 This highlights the impact of protocol choice on performance.
 The minimalistic TCP protocol, designed specifically for this project, outperformed the traditional HTTP protocol in terms of efficiency.

 In summary, this project emphasizes that the performance of a key-value store implementation is influenced more by the protocol and implementation specifics than the choice of programming language.
-By developing a custom, minimalistic TCP protocol, both the C# and TypeScript implementations achieved similar levels of performance.
+By developing a minimalistic TCP protocol, both the C# and TypeScript implementations achieved similar levels of performance.

 ## Contributions